SadRobotChannel/af/airdrops.md

 **All set**

 All you have to do now is just wait.
-Monitor your www.etherflyer.com account during the next days and you'll see the new tokens in your <i>My Assets</i> section of the website.
+Monitor your www.etherflyer.com account during the next days and you'll see the new tokens in the <i>My Assets</i> section of the website.
 Once you have the tokens, you can keep them or trade them.
 But that will be a topic for another post!

 ---
 #### Share

 I am not an expert in Airdrops and have shared in this article the personal observations and experience.
 I encourage you to share your experience as well via the comment section below!

+---
+#### Advertisement

+<iframe data-aa='1121329' src='//ad.a-ads.com/1121329?size=990x90' scrolling='no' style='width:990px; height:90px; border:0px; padding:0; overflow:hidden' allowtransparency='true'></iframe>